roasted-potatoe/ScriptableObjectCreator/README.md

 # ScriptableObjectCreator
 Create a ScriptableObject in Unity as easily as using "Add Component".

+To use, copy the contents of the repository into your own project, feel free to remove the "Examples" and ".readme" folders.

 Start by creating a new blank ScriptableObject

 ![Create Scriptable Object](.readme/create_so.png)